 On the other hand, if we’re thriving in the environment, we have the opportunity right now to be leaders and helpers to our coworkers.
 To share techniques to build success, to create solutions and work-arounds where there are pitfalls, and to help keep the business moving forward.

-Thank you for taking time out of your day to read this, and share it, and even to contribute your thoughts—whether on social media, our THWACK community, or elsewhere.
+Thank you for taking time out of your day to read this, and share it, and even to contribute your thoughts—whether on social media, our THWACK community

 Alli, Chrystal, Destiny, Joe, Kevin, and Leon